SYLU10443/Zebrafish-counting/README.md

-# Zebrafish-dataset
+# Zebrafish
-Capturing zebrafish with an event camera
+Counting zebrafish with an event camera